zelisinho/anypoint-examples/dataweave2-basics/README.md

 * set a flow variable in the message
 * generate an output based on evaluating the input
 * dynamically set the payload

-###Go further

-* Want to learn more about how to get information about the Mule message so that you can work with it using MEL?
-Try out this [tutorial](http://www.mulesoft.org/documentation/display/current/Mule+Message+Tutorial).